-Variable speed technology enables a Heating, Ventilation, and Air Conditioning (HVAC) system to precisely adjust its output or capacity according to your home’s temperature demand.
-Unlike a base model or single speed HVAC system which cycles ON at 100% then OFF, equipment with variable speed technology may use less energy because it is designed to operate at multiple capacity levels.
+Variable speed technology enables a Heating, Ventilation, and Air Conditioning (HVAC) system to precisely adjust its output or capacity.
+Moreover, it is just base on your home’s temperature demand.
+A base model or single speed HVAC system which cycles ON at 100% then OFF.
+By contrast, equipment with variable speed technology may use less energy because it can operate at multiple capacity levels.

-When one or more of these variable speed technology features is applied to your HVAC system, you may be able to spend less on utility costs without sacrificing your indoor comfort level.
+When your HVAC system has one or more of these variable speed technology features, you may spend less on utility costs but still comfortable.

 Variable Speed Compressor Technology

 Variable speed technology refers to the type of compressor in your air conditioner or heat pump.
 The compressor is the heart of your air conditioning or heat pump system.
 It creates the cooling capacity for your system.
 Variable speed compressors allow a unit to run at virtually any speed between 30% and 100%.

 This feature allows for various levels of output depending on your cooling demands.
 For instance, full capacity for hot summer days or reduced capacity for milder days.
 It is a great energy-efficient option when compared to a single-speed unit.

 Variable speed technology can also apply to the type of blower motor located in the air handler or gas furnace.
 A variable speed blower motor can operate at various speeds to precisely control the amount of airflow throughout your home.
 In the winter, a variable speed blower motor may alleviate the “cold air blow” often associated with single speed units.

 According to the Office of Energy Efficiency & Renewable Energy, a variable-speed motor running continuously at a half speed may use up to 75% less power that a single-stage motor uses to move the same amount of air.2

 If you were in a one-mile bike race, would you take the route with one hill or multiple hills?
 Which would require more energy?